Banner Logo

 Is there any potential revenue model for a marketplace besides commission and subscription?
 Read this blog to know more.

 It’s great to be back.
 Today we will conclude our blog series of finding the best marketplace revenue model.
-We have already discussed on commission and membership model.
-Let’s figure out the competence of listing fee model-
+We have already discussed on commission and subscription model.
+Let’s figure out the competence of the listing fee model-

 The Listing Fee:

 The simplest revenue generation model.
-Similar to the classified ads, merchants are charged here for each of their new product/service listings.
+Similar to the classified ads, merchants are charged to post their products/services on the website.

 How are the industry leaders playing?